• Skip to main content

 Butter: I generally use unsalted butter in all my recipes.
 That way I can taste the batter and decide how much salt it needs.

-Orange Juice: Zest the orange first and then use the juice from the orange.
+Orange Juice: Zest the orange first, and then use the juice from the orange.
 You can also use fresh orange juice if you prefer.

 Vanilla Extract: I use homemade Vanilla Extract in all my baking.
 You can also use store-bought.

-How to Make this Recipe
+How to Make this Cranberry Orange Loaf

 6 direction steps to making Cranberry Orange Loaf.

-1. In a bowl cream together the butter and the sugar for about 3-5 minutes.
+1. In a bowl, cream together the butter and the sugar for about 3-5 minutes.

 2. Add the egg and mix it together.

-3. Add the vanilla and orange zest, mix and set aside.
+3. Add the vanilla and orange zest, mix, and set aside.

-4. In a separate bowl whisk the flour, baking powder, soda, and salt.
+4. In a separate bowl, whisk the flour, baking powder, soda, and salt.

 5. Add the flour mixture and the orange juice to the butter/sugar mix by alternating the flour with the juice to the sugar mix.
 Mix thoroughly.
 Fold in cranberries gently